 - Using a sharp knife, slice the mozzarella thinly into 9 rounds.

 - Arrange the tomato and mozzarella slices on a platter, alternating and overlapping each other.
-Arrange the basil leaves on top, as shown in the photos.
+Arrange the basil leaves on top.

 - Sprinkle the salad with salt and pepper.
 Drizzle with the salad dressing.
 Serve immediately.